rlivingsus/misc/dream_stories.md

 A man is not old until regrets take the place of dreams - unknown
 Locks only stop honest people.
 Don't rely on your controls, think how to break them - Jessica Payne

+from Hospital Story, How often do we allow our judgeent to be clouded by selfish desires?
+Desires that can obscure loving kindness.
+Desires that can twist our thinking until we become so obsessed with satisfying them that others are seen merely as an obstacle to be removed.
+Desires that eventually will bring us up against a blank wall.